Killing of Dion Johnson: Aftermath

 The Arizona Department of Public Safety erected fencing around its headquarters in Phoenix in late May 2020 in order to stop a vigil for Johnson on the grounds.
 The fencing has since been turned into a community mural of posters, cardboard and paper signs that were fixed to the fencing with string and tape.

 Johnson's death was protested by Black Lives Matter protestors along with the murder of George Floyd.
 On June 7, protestors had held 11 days of daily marches in Phoenix to demand change and chanted for six minutes straight to highlight the time that medical aid was withheld from Johnson even with an ambulance stationed a few hundred feet away.

 Response

 The family of Johnson and their attorney Jocquese Blackwell, have questioned how a man who was sleeping in his vehicle and disarmed could end up being killed, emphasizing the lack of body cameras, police cameras, or other witnesses to corroborate the sole police account of the incident.

 Arizona State Representative Reginald Bolding, has demanded more transparency in the case and sent a letter to the public safety department.
 He later issued a statement to the US Department of Justice to take over the investigation, that was cosigned by Representative Doctor Geraldine Peten and Arizona Commissioner Sandra Kennedy.

+In September 2020, Maricopa County attorney Allister Adel decided to not file criminal charges against Cervantes.
+In response, Johnson's mother filed a wrongful death lawsuit against the state of Arizona and Cervantes.
+A judge tossed out the case, and in March 2025, Johnson's mother was ordered by a Maricopa County Superior Court judge to pay the state of Arizona $350,000 in legal fees accrued from the case.